A Movement in Every Direction: Legacies of the Great Migration

 This exhibition is supported by a grant from the Ford Foundation.

-Generous support is provided by the Henry Luce Foundation, Teiger Foundation, The Andy Warhol Foundation for the Visual Arts, Bloomberg Philanthropies, the National Endowment for the Arts, and the National Endowment for the Humanities.
-Additional support is provided by The Alvin and Fanny B. Thalheimer Exhibition Endowment Fund and John Meyerhoff and Lenel Srochi-Meyerhoff.
+Generous support is provided by the Henry Luce Foundation, Teiger Foundation, The Andy Warhol Foundation for the Visual Arts, Bloomberg Philanthropies, the National Endowment for the Humanities, and the National Endowment for the Arts.
+Additional support is provided by The Alvin and Fanny B. Thalheimer Exhibition Endowment Fund, the Suzanne F. Cohen Exhibition Fund, Agnes Gund, Transamerica, BGE, the Robert Lehman Foundation, Inc. and John Meyerhoff and Lenel Srochi-Meyerhoff.

 Any views, findings, conclusions, or recommendations expressed in this project do not necessarily represent those of the National Endowment for the Humanities.